fathima-riztha/E-Health_Care_System/README.md

 # E-Health_Care_System
-It is a web-based E-Healthcare system using Laravel
+It is a web-based E-Healthcare system using HTML, CSS, Javascript, PHP , Laravel, MYSQL